bartkowiaktomasz/cs-learning/README.md

 # Computer Science Learning
 This repository contains notes and solutions for various CS courses and assignments.

+**Note:** For best experience consider installing [MathJax Plugin for Github](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima?hl=en) which allows for rendering MathJax in the browser

 ## Introduction to CS
 | Type | Course | Source | Notes/Solutions |
 | -- | -- | -- |  -- |